permutamario/math-visualizer/readme.md

 #### 3D Camera Environment (`3d-camera`)

-This environment is currently a placeholder for THREE.js integration:
+This environment provides 3D rendering with THREE.js:
-- Will support 3D rendering with WebGL
+- WebGL-based 3D rendering
-- Will use the cameraControls package for navigation
+- Uses camera-controls package for camera navigation
-- Will manage 3D scene, camera, and lighting
+- Manages scene, camera, and lighting setup

-Use this environment for 3D visualizations (when fully implemented).
+- Supports complex 3D visualizations
+- Requires THREE.js library

+This environment supports advanced 3D visualization and must be properly initialized with THREE.js.
+It requires the camera-controls library to be properly installed and initialized with THREE.js.

 ### Specifying Environment in Plugin Manifest